-After about 2 1/2 hours we reached the valley and continued across it towards the Tappiya Falls.
-The trail down to the foot of the falls is quite steep and slippery so careful trekking is required but oh is it worth it!
+After about 2 1/2 hours we reached the valley and continued across it toward the Tappiya Falls.
+The trail down to the foot of the falls is quite steep and slippery so careful trekking is required.
+But oh is it worth it!

-The weather for us was a bit grey and wet so we weren’t quite hot enough for more than a foot paddle but on a hot day these falls would be bliss.
+The weather was a bit grey and wet so we weren’t quite hot enough for more than a foot paddle.
+However, on a hot day, these falls would be bliss.
 As it was there were several brave souls playing in the chilly water.

 Feeling rejuvenated after a rest and a snack we were ready to begin the long hike back uphill.
-I’m not going to lie, it was tough, decent muscle stamina and cardio are definitely helpful.
+I’m not going to lie, it was tough.
+Good muscle stamina and cardio are definitely helpful.
 Not saying you have to be an elite athlete by any means but being in decent physical shape does make it much more enjoyable.

-The landscape of the Batad rice terraces is very different than Hapao but is equally stunning and maybe even more awe inspiring when you consider these terraces were built by hand on this steep terrain.
-After a leg and lung burning climb back up to Rita’s we were almost giddy with excitement at the thought of an ice cold drink and a delicious lunch.
+The landscape of the Batad rice terraces is very different from Hapao.
+But is equally stunning and maybe even more awe-inspiring when you consider these terraces were built by hand on this steep terrain.
+After a leg and lung-burning climb back up to Rita’s, we were almost giddy with excitement at the thought of an ice-cold drink and a delicious lunch.
 We were not disappointed.

 But we were not quite done, there was still the hike back up to the Saddle.